flashbots/suapp-examples/examples/build-eth-block/README.md

 curl $L1_BEACON_URL/eth/v1/node/syncing
 ```

-If your node is healthy, the response should look similar to this:
+If your node is healthy, the response should look like this:

 ```json
 {